Early Educator Wage Initiative Program

 Selection Process

-Participating programs will then submit monthly funding requests and payroll documentation verifying that stipends were distributed to eligible employees.
+Participating programs identify eligible staff members and submit monthly funding requests along with payroll documentation verifying that stipends were distributed to participating employees.

 MiRegistry and Sharing Salary Information